Maria Barcelos, MA, BA, HR Diploma, ASIST, Executive Director, & Registered Psychotherapist (Qualifying)

 Brad Hutchinson, Police Foundations Diploma, and is ASIST trained.
 Brad is an award-winning community leader that has been recognized for his many hours dedicated to advocacy for social justice and his commitment to fostering healthy relationships and building a strong community.
 He is a Ministry trained Restorative Justice Facilitator and has been involved in teaching the circle facilitation process to educators, police services, justice professionals, and various community organizations in Ontario.
 For almost two decades he has been teaching in the discipline Shaolin Kung Fu.
 In the spirit of the philosophy, Brad has made the self-esteem building training available to those that needed it most.
 Organizations that have benefited from Brad’s programs include Peel Children’s Aid, Elizabeth Fry, Big Brothers/Big Sisters, Learning Disabilities of Peel, The Gatehouse, and various children’s centres in Ontario.
 Brad is also the former Executive Director of The Gatehouse.
 He is a Registered Trainer for LivingWorks Education in Applied Suicide Intervention Skills Training (ASIST).
 As a consultant, Brad co-Leads ASIST Trainer at The Gatehouse.

 Arthur Lockhart, Founder

-Arthur Lockhart, M.Ed. is a professor in The School of Social and Community Services.
+Arthur Lockhart, M.Ed. is a retired professor – Humber College – The Faculty of Social and Community Services.
 Over the past years, Arthur has held the position of Chair of The School of Social and Community Services, as well as Chair of Board of Directors of The Gatehouse.
 Arthur is Founder Emeritus of the award-winning charitable organization: The Gatehouse, and Co-Founder of The Centre for Transformative Social Change.
 Arthur founded the Annual International Transforming Trauma Into Triumph Conference.
 Arthur provides training and organizational transformation consultation on the local, national and internal levels.
-At the core of his workshops are the human spirit, humour, trauma transformation and transformative social change.
+At the core of his workshops are the human spirit, humour, trauma transformation, and transformative social change.

 - 2013 Illuminating Silence: Stories of people Transforming Trauma Into Triumph